Lundalogik/version-control-with-git/exercises/README.md

 Now we'll do some house cleaning and delete your version of the branch.
 Deleting a branch is also done through the `git branch` command.
 If you don't know how, run `git branch -h` to get some condensed help for the command.
-If you run `git branch --help` instead, you should get a webpage with a little more explanation of each command.
+If you run `git branch --help` instead, you should get a page with a little more explanation of each command, either in the terminal or as a webpage in your browser.
 This way you can get technically correct information about pretty much every command in git.
 It's a good place to start, but if you find it about as easy to digest as a harboiled rock, no one will blame you for googling… :)

 Ok.
 So what if instead of throwing all your work away, you want to keep it?